Many of the French surrealists of the early 20th Century were poets.

 Much of Whitman’s Specimen Days and part of Leaves of Grass (which he added to throughout his life) were written at this location.
 A boardwalk trail in the park features quotes from his Nature-notes of 1887-81 for Specimen Days.

-To say that coming upon these words in the woods warmed my heart would be an understatement.
 It was sunrise when I arrived, and there was a dream-like quality to my experience here, like I had entered an alternate universe where poetry was understood to be integral to our humanity, because it is.

 It is difficult